torrinworx/Bitorch/README.md

 #### Designing a Multi-Factor Consensus Mechanism

-- **Proof of Seeding**: Nodes contributing to the seeding of AI models are rewarded, incentivizing the distribution and availability of models.
+- **Proof of Seeding**: Peers contributing to the seeding of AI models are rewarded, incentivizing the distribution and availability of models.
-- **Proof of Security Compliance**: Nodes passing regular security checks gain higher trust scores, ensuring network integrity and user trust.
+- **Proof of Security Compliance**: Peers passing regular security checks gain higher trust scores, ensuring network integrity and user trust.
-- **Proof of Network Support**: Rewards for nodes based on the number of leechers supported, enhancing network robustness.
+- **Proof of Network Support**: Rewards for peers based on the number of leechers supported, enhancing network robustness.
-- **Proof of Execution**: Recognition for nodes that successfully run AI models and provide correct results.
+- **Proof of Execution**: Recognition for peers that successfully run AI models and provide correct results.
-- **Proof of Hosting Demand**: Higher priority or rewards for nodes hosting in-demand models, ensuring adaptation to user needs.
+- **Proof of Hosting Demand**: Higher priority or rewards for peers hosting in-demand models, ensuring adaptation to user needs.

 #### Ensuring Fairness and Decentralization

-- **Dynamic Trust System**: A system where trust is earned through reliable participation, with a clear path for new nodes to gain trust.
+- **Dynamic Trust System**: A system where trust is earned through reliable participation, with a clear path for new peers to gain trust.
 - **Decentralized Governance**: Network participants have a say in governance decisions, preventing power centralization.
 - **Regular Reassessment**: Periodic reassessment of consensus factors to maintain relevance and effectiveness.
-- **Inclusive Design**: The mechanism does not disproportionately favor certain nodes, allowing equitable participation.
+- **Inclusive Design**: The mechanism does not disproportionately favor certain peers, allowing equitable participation.

 #### Trust and Upward Mobility